 Description

 The Mother Mosque of America in Cedar Rapids is the oldest purpose-built mosque still standing in the United States.
-Erected in 1934 by a community of Lebanese and Syrian immigrants, its simple, Midwestern schoolhouse style reflects the era and its humble origins.
+Erected in 1934 by a community of Lebanese and Syrian immigrants, its simple.
+Midwestern schoolhouse style reflects the era and its humble origins.
 The mosque served as a critical hub for prayer, education, and social gatherings for decades before the community outgrew it.
-After falling into disrepair, it was restored in 1992 and now stands as a protected landmark on the National Register of Historic Places.
-Today, it functions as a museum and cultural center that educates visitors about early Muslim American history and fosters interfaith dialogue.
+After falling into disrepair, it was restore in 1992.
+And now stands as a protected landmark on the National Register of Historic Places.
+Today, it functions as a museum and cultural center that educates visitors.
+About early Muslim American history and fosters interfaith dialogue.

 Key features